openhie/openhim-mediator-timr-dhis2-tz/docs/source/introduction.rst

 Introduction to TImR-DHIS2 Data Sync
 ====================================

-This openHIM mediator is responsible for synchronizing data from TImR to DHIS2.
+This documentation will be talking of a openHIM mediator written in nodejs that is responsible for synchronizing data from TImR to DHIS2.
-The mediator is developed using nodeJS programming language.
 The mediator has several routes and each of these routes are responsible for synchronizing a respective data elements.
 Below are the data elements that this mediator pushes to DHIS2